This guide was updated on November 30, 2019.

 When booking your trip to P-Town, you’ll find no shortage of gay and gay-friendly accommodation options ranging from hotels, guesthouses, apartments and campgrounds.
-You’ll quickly realize that it is the gay guest house or B&B that P-Town is known for and you’ll find more than 40 different places to choose from.
+There's a big variety of beach accommodations in Cape Cod and you’ll quickly realize that it is the gay guest house or B&B that P-Town is known for and you’ll find more than 40 different places to choose from.
 Here's a quick highlight of several different property types you'll find in town.

 The Brass Key – located in the center of town, The Brass Key feels more like a large gay guest houses than a hotel, with a large interior courtyard, heated pool and hot tub making for great evenings sipping drinks with friends either before or after heading out for the night.
 If you’re looking for a luxurious stay and a fun social environment, The Brass Key should be at the top of your list.
 With 43 rooms, you’ll easily make new friends at this gay hotspot, particularly during the afternoon wine and cheese gatherings that take place daily.

 The Harbor Hotel – the Harbor hotel is one of the larger properties you’ll find in P-Town and it is just outside the town center.
 If you have a bike, the ride into town is a quick 10 minutes or you can take the town shuttle, which runs every 30 minutes or just catch an Uber for about $8.
-The property is a mid-century hotel that has been renovated with a modern and sleek décor.
+The property is a mid-century hotel that has been renovated with modern and sleek décor.
 It’s located right on the water, so you can literally cross the street and be at the small stretch of beach in about 30 seconds.
 This is a good option if you don’t necessarily want a gay-only property or if you enjoy a bit more peace and quiet rather than being in the busy and sometimes noisy town center.